caush/Clickbait/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5530410.svg)](https://doi.org/10.5281/zenodo.5530410)

 ### Original
 For the challenge the corpus was divided into training and "secret" test datasets.
 After the challenge another training set was provided in the [zenado.org](https://zenodo.org) website, and the test set was not secret anymore.
-The sets are composed of a instance.jsonl and a truth.jsonl files.
+The sets are composed of an instance.jsonl and a truth.jsonl files.
 The structure of the instances.jsonl files is the following :

 	{
  	"id": "608999590243741697",